meleyal/generative-music-with-javascript/website/docs/introduction.md

-To avoid repeating big chunks of code we've already seen, once a concept has been introduced, we'll import relevant functions from the [Gen.js](https://www.npmjs.com/package/@meleyal/gen) library (it's present on every page as the `gen` global).
+To avoid repeating big chunks of code we've already seen, once a concept has been introduced, we'll import relevant functions from the [Tuplet](https://www.npmjs.com/package/@meleyal/tuplet) library (it's present on every page as the `tuplet` global).
 The actual implementation might differ from the presented examples as the library evolves, but the principles should remain similar.

-## Gen.js Library
+## Tuplet Library

-A lot of the ideas here are encapsulated in the Gen.js library.
-If you want to skip over how things are implemented and just make music, we'll cross-reference each of the code examples with their Gen.js counterpart.
+A lot of the ideas here are encapsulated in the Tuplet library.
+If you want to skip over how things are implemented and just make music, we'll cross-reference each of the code examples with their Tuplet counterpart.
 The full list of available functions can be found in the [API Reference](api/index).

 ## Prior Art

-This book and the design of Gen.js take inspiration from the following:
+This book and the design of Tuplet take inspiration from the following:

 - [The Nature of Code](https://natureofcode.com/) – simulations of natural
   systems.